 - Escalating fines.
 You typically get one or two "free" false dispatches per year; after that, fines climb with each occurrence — from tens of dollars into the hundreds for repeat offenders.

 - Non-response and verified response.
 Some departments will place a chronically false address on a no-response list.
-A number of cities have gone further and adopted verified-response policies — Salt Lake City was an early, widely cited example — under which police will not dispatch to a burglar alarm unless it is confirmed by video, audio, an eyewitness, or a responding guard.
-In those cities, video verification or a guard-response contract is not a luxury; it is how you get help.
+A small number of cities go further and adopt verified-response policies (see the table below), under which police will not dispatch to a burglar alarm unless it is confirmed by video, audio, an eyewitness, or a responding guard.

 The fixes are specific and worth doing before you ever have an incident: pull the municipal alarm permit and keep it current; train every user on arming, disarming, and codes, since user error is the leading cause of false alarms; keep sensors maintained so pets, HVAC drafts, and low batteries do not trip motions; and add video or audio verification so the station confirms a real intruder before dispatch.
 Ask any provider how it reduces false dispatches — a Five Diamond station will have a documented program.

+A system that cries wolf costs you twice.
 Chronic false alarms do more than rack up fines.
 They can get your address de-prioritized or placed on a non-response list, so the one time an intruder is real, police arrive slowly or not at all — the exact failure the system was bought to prevent.
-Treat false-alarm management as a core part of monitoring, not an afterthought: permit the system, train users, maintain sensors, and add verification.
-In verified-response cities, an unverified alarm may generate no police dispatch whatsoever.
+Treat false-alarm management as a core part of monitoring, not an afterthought.

 What monitoring costs, and what drives the price